-Deterioration in the airfreight market, global economic conditions or financial markets could adversely affect our business, results of operations, financial condition, liquidity and ability to access capital markets.
+Deterioration in the airfreight market, global economic conditions, financial markets or global supply chains could adversely affect our business, results of operations, financial condition, liquidity and ability to access capital markets.

-Airfreight demand has historically been highly dependent on global economic conditions, which could be negatively impacted by changes in U.S. and foreign government trade policies and global economies, among other things.
+Airfreight demand has historically been highly dependent on global economic conditions, which could be negatively impacted by changes in U.S. and foreign government trade policies, changes in economies throughout the world and limited access to certain markets, among other things.
+The impact of the global airfreight environment and macroeconomic conditions, including tariffs, global trade tensions and geopolitical unrest in certain countries in South America, especially during the fourth quarter of 2019, resulted in lower 747-400 commercial cargo Yields and aircraft Utilization.
 If demand for our services, Yields or lease rates deteriorate, it could have a material adverse effect on our business, results of operations and financial condition.